LorenaPujante/HospitalGeneratorRDF_V2/README.md

   <img src="https://github.com/user-attachments/assets/f8c72436-1ac5-465e-919b-fb4648ba5820" alt="Schematic representation of the ground floor">
 </p>

+To finish this section, we have defined 4 _LogicZones_.
+Each one covers one of the spaces in this _Floor_, that is, one for surgery, one for radiology, one for A&E and one for IC.

 ### 1.3.
 Upper Floors for Hospitalisations
 There will be 3 _Floors_ for hospitalisations over the ground floor.
 These three _Floors_ will have layouts with **2 rows** (_Units_) and **4** _columns_ (_Blocks_).
 The number and distribution of the _Corridors_ will depend on the number of _Rooms_ on each _Floor_, and it is assigned following the same process as the first version of this software.
 The total number of _Rooms_ in the hospital is random, but it is approximately **320**.
 These _Rooms_ will be distributed evenly between the three _Floors_.
 So, there will be **105** _Rooms_ per _Floor_, approximately.